AlRo-Engineer/confectionery_store/README.md

 After running these commands, you should be able to access the application at `http://localhost:8000`.

-## Usage

-Once the server is running, you can use the following features:

-- Browse the product catalog and add items to your cart.
-- Adjust the quantity of items in your cart or remove items if needed.
-- Proceed to checkout and provide your contact information to place an order.

 ## Contributing

 If you would like to contribute to this project, please follow these steps: